 - PS5 DualSense Wireless Controller - Starlight Blue - £60.85 at ShopTo

 - PS5 DualSense Wireless Controller - Nova Pink - £60.85 at ShopTo

 As for racing wheels, all of the most popular ones are compatible with the PS5.
 Our top pick has gotta be the Logitech G29, with precision steering, super responsive pedals and a hand-stitched leather cover on the wheel.
 If you're after something a little cheaper, the Thrustmaster T150 is a decent choice, although the later models (T300RS) are much better.

 If you don't have one already, you'll also want a stand.
-There are loads out there, but this Z Zelus racing wheel stand is reasonably priced at £59.99 - plus there's a 5% voucher you can use at the time of writing.
+There are loads out there, but this Z Zelus racing wheel stand is reasonably priced at £75.99.

 Best PS5 headsets

 The Tempest chip inside the PS5 means there's a new generation of games that are coming fully equipped with 3D audio.
 Unlike the PS4, you don't need to use a first-party headset such as Sony's PS5 Pulse 3D to experience 3D audio, although it's still a decent headset considering the price.
-ShopTo currently has it cheapest at less than £85, while most retailers are sticking to the RRP of £89.99.
+The Game Collection currently has it cheapest at less than £80, while most retailers are sticking to the RRP of £89.99.

 If you're looking for something a little cheaper, the SteelSeries Arctis 1 wired headset is a decent alternative.
 It's wired, but available at nearly half the price of the Pulse headset.
 If you'd prefer something without wires, the Arctis 3 is a solid choice too, especially at £79.99.
 And if you've got no limits when it comes to prices, we'd recommend checking out Digital Foundry's list of the best gaming headsets, many of which are compatible with the PS5.